cometa-rocks/cometa_documentation/cometa_features.md

 If information about the server's application reveals the presence of vulnerabilities such as XSS, CSRF, DDoS, or others, it increases the risk of malicious activities.
 Attackers armed with this knowledge could exploit the identified vulnerabilities, potentially leading to harmful consequences.

-For better understanding of HTTP response headers vulnerabilities please refer [X-Powered-By](https://www.zaproxy.org/docs/alerts/10037/), [Server](https://www.zaproxy.org/docs/alerts/10036-2) and [HTTP response headers cheet sheets](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Headers_Cheat_Sheet.html#server).
+For a better understanding of HTTP response headers vulnerabilities, please refer [X-Powered-By](https://www.zaproxy.org/docs/alerts/10037/), [Server](https://www.zaproxy.org/docs/alerts/10036-2) and [HTTP response headers cheet sheets](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Headers_Cheat_Sheet.html#server).

 #### The Cometa has introduced the feature
 During feature execution, Cometa records and validates network response headers filters the ones exposing sensitive information, and displays the count in real time.
 After execution, users can check the step report for details on vulnerable headers and network responses, aiding in understanding.